Saidat23/devops.pbl/MERN.md

  #### MODELS

- we have to create a model since we would be using Mongodb: a NoSQL database.
-A model is what makes JavaScript interactive and it is the heart of JavaScript.
+ We have to create a model since we would be using Mongodb: a NoSQL database.
+A model makes JavaScript interactive and defines the database schema which is a blueprint of how the database would be constructed.

+ To create a Schema and a model, we would install mongoose which is a Node.js package that makes it easy to work with mongodb.

+ Change the directory back to To-Do folder with " cd .. " and install Mongoose with " npm install mongoose "

+ Create a new folder named models by running the command " mkdir models ".

+ Change directory into the newly created 'models' folder with " cd models "

+ Inside the models folder, create a file and name it todo.js using " touch todo.js " command.